Dparagon/olympics-history-analysis-1896--2016-with-sql/README.md

 ### OVERVIEW AND OBJECTIVE

 This project is about uncovering insights and analysing historical data related to Olympic Games from the year 1896 to 2016.
-The dataset is available on kaggle and it has two tables namely: athlete and regions.
+The dataset is available on [kaggle](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results) and it has two tables namely: athlete and regions.
 The ‘athlete’ table consist of information about individual athlete participating in an event while ‘regions’ table consist of country information of athletes in the athlete table.

-SQL Server was the tool used for this project and this gives me oppourtunity to develop my skills in SQL.
+SQL Server was the tool used for this project and this gives me opportunity to develop my skills in SQL.
 These SQL skills were put into use for this project:
 *	CTEs
 *	Joins
 *	Subqueries